 Day 2: Ayapata – Warmiwañusca – Runkuraqay – Chaquicocha

 You’ll wake up to a warm cup of coffee or coca tea delivered to your tent, followed by a nourishing breakfast to fuel the day ahead.
-The morning begins with a 4-hour hike to Warmiwañusca, or Dead Woman’s Pass—the highest point of the trek at 4,215 m (13,828 ft).
-Once at the top, take a moment to soak in the views and enjoy some coca tea prepared by your team.
+The morning begins with a 4-hour hike to Warmiwañusca, or Dead Woman’s Passthe highest point of the trek at 4,215 m (13,828 ft).
+Once at the top, we’ll take a moment to soak in the views and enjoy some coca tea prepared by your team.

 From there, the trail continues with a 2-hour descent into Pacaymayu Valley, where we’ll enjoy lunch right in the mountains.
-In the afternoon, you’ll hike for another 2 hours up to Runkuraqay Pass at 4,000 m (13,123 ft), passing through ever-changing landscapes and two Inca sites: Runkuraqay and Sayacmarca.
+In the afternoon, you’ll hike for another two hours up to Runkuraqay Pass at 4,000 m (13,123 ft), passing through ever-changing landscapes and two Inca sites: Runkuraqay and Sayacmarca.

 Tonight’s campsite is Chaquicocha, at 3,600 m (11,811 ft).
 If the skies are clear, it’s a beautiful place to relax and enjoy a bit of stargazing before dinner.